Rampion Offshore Wind Farm

 The wind farm is located in the English Channel between 13 and 20 kilometres (km) from the Sussex coast, and stretches from East Worthing in the west, to Brighton in the east.
 It covers an area of 72 square kilometres, which is just larger than the island of Guernsey in the English Channel.

-Rampion Offshore Wind Farm is due to become fully operational later in 2018 and has created around 60 full-time permanent jobs.
+Rampion Offshore Wind Farm now fully operational and has created around 60 full-time permanent jobs.

 It is being operated and maintained from a purpose-built base at Newhaven Port, and from early in its construction began acting as a catalyst for the regeneration of the port area.